KDE/digikam-doc/color_management/working_space.rst

 Color Workflow
 --------------

-So we told digiKam where to find my monitor profile and I have a camera profile that we applied to the image file produced by my RAW processing software.
+So we told digiKam where to find my monitor profile and we have a camera profile that we applied to the image file produced by my RAW processing software.
 What's the next step in color management?

 You need to choose a working color space so you can edit your image.
 Lcms will transform your image from your camera color space to your chosen working space, via the PCS specified by your camera color profile.
 Why cannot to just edit images in the color space described by the camera profile?

 After all, the camera profile should provide the best *fit* to the colors recorded by my camera, as processed by my RAW processing procedure, right?
 Working spaces, such as sRGB or Adobe RGB, are color spaces that facilitate good results while editing.
 For instance, pixels with equal values of RGB should appear neutral.
 This just want means that for any given pixel in an image that has been converted to a suitable working space, if R=G=B you should see grey or black or white on your screen.
-Many camera profiles violate this "neutral" condition.
-I am not aware of a list of other technical requirements for a suitable working space.
+Many camera profiles violate this *neutral* condition.

 .. figure:: images/cm_editor_convert_menu.webp
     :alt: